Here's a taste of where you can go on your day trip from Nottingham:

 Getting there: There’s a direct train to from Nottingham to Skegness, taking 2h 13m each way.

 5. Nottingham to Magna Carta

-Getting there – The train to from Nottingham to Lincoln takes 50-minutes.
+Getting there: The train from Nottingham to Lincoln takes 50 minutes.

 6. Nottingham to Grantham

-If you like exploring on foot, then there’s lots to see and do in Grantham.
+If you like exploring on foot, then there's a lot to see and do in Grantham.
 Grand buildings such as Belton House and Grantham House have been conserved by the National Trust, with lovely grounds for walking in.
 In the town, St. Wulfram’s Church is a hidden gem which harks back to the 1300s.
-If you have enough time on your day trip from Nottingham, take a brief train ride (30-minutes from Grantham) to Woolsthorpe Manor.
+If you have enough time on your day trip from Nottingham, take a brief train ride (30 minutes from Grantham) to Woolsthorpe Manor.
 This is the birthplace of Sir Isaac Newton, which features the original and world-famous tree which inspired his theory about gravity.

 7. Nottingham to Leicester